lab1092/blender-manual_ja/manual/modifiers/deform/cast.rst

    it is defined by the initial shape and the control object, if any.

 From radius
-   If activated, calculate :guilabel:`Size` from :guilabel:`Radius`, for smoother results.
+   If activated, calculate *Size* from *Radius*, for smoother results.

 Vertex Group
    A vertex group name, to restrict the effect to the vertices in it only.